Norfeldt/github-issue-reactions-browser-extension/README.md

 In the future it might come, but for now it's just easier to distribute it this way.

-Another good reason would be that it's nice to inspect and control the extensions that injects code into your Github pages.
+Another good reason would be that it is more secure to inspect and control an extensions that injects code into your Github (both private and public pages).